Donate

 • Frame and running gear (Volunteer & Contracted)

-• Cleaning (by needle gun), inspection, and priming of frame
+• Cleaning (by needle gun), inspection, priming, and painting of most of the frame

 • Removal of driver wheel tires, repairing and turning of driver centers, delivery of new tires, installation of the new tires, and repainting of the drivers in preparation for re-install